 The state must establish all three prongs beyond a reasonable doubt.
 That’s the highest standard of proof in New York law.
 This showing is not easy to make, especially in the aforementioned situations.

 Assume Rick is in the back seat (driver’s side) when a police officer pulls over the vehicle for speeding.
 The driver, Benjamin, acts suspiciously.
 Officers ask him for permission to search the car, and Benjamin agrees.
-During the search, they find a few OxyContin pills under the front passenger seat.
+They find a few OxyContin pills under the front passenger seat during the search.
 Officers then arrest everyone in the car, including Rick, for drug possession.

 The charges against Rick would probably not hold up in court.
 Legally, the state could probably establish proximity, since both the drugs and Rick were in the passenger area.
 It would be very hard to establish control since there were other people between Rick and the drugs.
-And, unless Rick knew everyone in the car very well, knowledge might be an issue as well.
+And, unless Rick knew everyone in the car very well, knowledge might also be an issue.

 Consequences for College Students

 Drug cases have harsh indirect consequences for everyone.
 These consequences are especially acute for college students.
 Some of them include: